-ARRL, the national association for Amateur Radio, formally known as the American Radio Relay League, Incorporated (ARRL), by counsel and pursuant to Section 1.401 of the Commission’s Rules (47 C.F.R. §1.401) hereby respectfully requests that the Commission issue a Notice of Proposed Rule Making at an early date, proposing to amend Section 97.15 of the Commission’s Rules (47 C.F.R. §97.15) in accordance with the Appendix attached, to permit licensed Amateur Radio operators to erect and maintain at their residences an effective outdoor antenna for the purpose of conducting Amateur Radio communications, notwithstanding the provisions of any private land use regulations that may be imposed on the residential real property owned or leased by those Amateur Radio licensees.
-Such effective outdoor antenna installations would be subject to reasonable conditions and requirements imposed by community associations, also known as homeowner’s associations (HOAs).
+ARRL, the national association for Amateur Radio, formally known as the American Radio Relay League, Incorporated (ARRL), by counsel and pursuant to Section 1.401 of the Commission’s Rules (47 C.F.R. §1.401) hereby respectfully requests that the Commission issue a Notice of Proposed Rule Making at an early date, proposing to amend Section 97.15 of the Commission’s Rules (47 C.F.R. §97.15) to eliminate any restrictions on Amateur Radio Service communications, arising from the provisions of any private land use regulations that may be imposed on the residential real property owned or leased by Amateur Radio licensees.
 The relief requested herein is critically necessary in order to provide for the sustainability of the Amateur Radio Service in the near term and in the future; and the ability of licensees in that Service to fulfill their Federal public service obligations set forth at Section 97.1 of the Commission’s rules.
 As good cause for the relief requested herein, ARRL states as follows:

 I. Summary of Proposed Rule and Summary of the Issue.

-1. ARRL proposes herein, per Appendix A attached hereto, to add to the Part 97 service rules governing the Amateur Radio Service, and specifically to the Section thereof pertaining to Amateur Radio antenna structures (Section 97.15), a new subsection to read as follows:
+1. ARRL proposes herein, to add to the Part 97 service rules governing the Amateur Radio Service, and specifically to the Section thereof pertaining to Amateur Radio antenna structures (Section 97.15), a new subsection to read as follows:

 Any private land use restriction, including restrictive covenants and regulations imposed by a community association, which on its face or as applied: